How to create and install Windows 8 using bootable USB Stick

 To quit Diskpart utility

-1. Now copy all Windows Vista/7 files to USB storage device…that’s all.
+3. Now copy all setup files to USB storage device… and that’s All.

-2. Re-boot your PC with it, you will be able to install Windows Vista/Windows 7/Windows 8 using USB Stick.
+4. Re-boot your PC with it, you will be able to boot and install Windows Vista/Windows 7/Windows 8 using USB Stick.

 Note: If you face any trouble to boot with it or unable to boot, try this FIX.